-Heat the oil in a large saucepan over a medium-low heat.
+Heat the oil in a large saucepan over medium-low heat.
 Add the onion and carrot, cover and cook for about 5 minutes, stirring occasionally, until the vegetables begin to soften.

 Remove the bay leaf.
 Allow to cool and refrigerate until cold.
 If you prefer soup a little less sweet, add a few drops of lemon juice.
-Ladle into chilled soup bowls or glasses, top each with spoonful of sour cream, sprinkle with chopped parsley and serve.
+Ladle into chilled soup bowls or glasses, top each with a spoonful of sour cream, sprinkle with chopped parsley and serve.

 Rassol is a beet broth, which is used to impart a strong beet color and flavor.
 You are most likely to find it in kosher food stores.
 Or you can use vegetable stock.